oslabs-beta/KnightOwl/README.md

 If you haven't already, run the command install redis on your machine (See [https://redis.io](https://redis.io)) <br />

+The Knight Owl rate limiter uses redis to track queries by IP address. <br /> In addtion redis will cache query history as requests are made.
+Our middleware will periodically clear that cache and store metrics based on query history in our own database. <br />
+These metrics are visualized when you sign in at [knightowl.app](https://knightowl.app/) <br />

 Once you've installed redis, run the command `redis-server` in your terminal to spin up an instance of a redis server that you will need in order to use this library.

 ```